The following short stories are coming soon. Below are the categories you will be able to choose from.

 “Hey, that’s cool,” I said.

-The pole was made from a tall, rugged weed with two wheels of bristling thistle heads at the bottom, tied at the bar.
+The pole was made from the stem of a tall, rugged weed with two wheels of bristling thistle heads at the bottom, tied to a cross twig at the base.

 “Can I see it?”
 I asked.